 Tips before you go Les Gets Ski Resort

 - The currency used in Les Gets France area is euro’s

 - Remember to take the right Ski Gear.

 - If you are looking for somewhere to go out at night try the Igloo bar.
 I heard (from the locals) that it is not a trip to the Les Gets Ski Resort until you visit the Igloo bar 🙂

 - There are 4 bus routes that run through the village every 15 minutes during the school holidays for FREE.

-Other Resorts in the Portes du Soleil
+Winter Resorts in the Portes du Soleil

-Have you been to Les Gets Ski Resort or the Portes du Soleil before?
+Have you been to Les Gets Ski Resort or the Portes du Soleil France before?
 I would love to hear your experiences in the comments below.

 Disclaimer: Even though I was invited by the Les Gets Tourism Office office.
 All views are my own and based on my own experience.